Do Teens Working Two Jobs Have An Advantage?

 She still doesn’t work 40 hours per week, even between both jobs, but she hovers around 30 to 35 hours — a schedule she couldn’t gain from working just one entry-level job that doesn’t require a degree.

 It’s easy to find a summer or part-time job that will offer you 15 to 20 hours per week as a teen, but if you need more work, you may need to add another employer to your roster.

 Teens should think carefully about doubling up on jobs because there are a few setbacks that come with working so much.
 My sister has expressed that her personal life and sleep schedule have suffered since she started working two jobs.
 She doesn’t go on spontaneous outings with friends due to her work schedule, but plans social time around both jobs.

-On the positive side, she’s earning enough money to jump-start a savings buffer and to pay for her school books and any expenses that may come up when she attends college in the fall.
+On the positive side, she’s earning enough money to jump-start her savings and to pay for books and any expenses that may come up when she heads to college in the fall.
 This will help her avoid going into debt, which in turn could help her avoid having to work two jobs once her expenses and responsibilities increase later on in life.

-It’s definitely a balancing act, but right now, she is pleased with the place she is in financially, personally, and socially.
+It’s definitely a balancing act, but right now, my sister is pleased with the place she is in financially, personally, and socially.
 That’s what counts.
-If you can manage to hold two jobs down without stressing yourself out, then do it.
+If you can manage to hold down two jobs without stressing yourself out, then do it.
 If you can’t, drop one.
 Simple.